-Let us emphasize that this list is illustrative and certainly not all inclusive.
+Let us emphasize that this list is not all inclusive.
 This list serves as a very basic starting point for issues to consider when preparing to present evidence for a custody case.

-What Do I Need to Supply for My Custody Case?
+What Do I Need to Present for My Custody Case?

 For each item on the list, you will need to present evidence supporting your claim for custody.

-In North Carolina in fact, there is a presumption that joint legal custody should be granted in each case, which means that absent reasons to the contrary, a Court will Order joint legal custody.
+In North Carolina in fact, there is a presumption that joint legal custody should be granted in each case, which means that, unless there are reasons to the contrary, a Court will order joint legal custody.

 Legal custody deals with issues of decision-making regarding major life issues for a minor child generally speaking.
 It is not directly related to where and with whom a child resides.